 Bats occupy high trophic levels and are considered to be good indicators of environmental change (Jones et al. 2009).
 Furthermore, they can be cost effectively monitored using acoustic sensors (Hourigan et al. 2008) with 90 % power to detect upward or downward trends of up to 30 % within 10 years (Law et al. 2015).
-In four years of monitoring converted pools alongside other waterbodies and elements (backyards/parks without pools and bushland) in the urban matrix, we found patterns of total activity were fairly consistent among years, with the exception of golf course dams which had greater activity in 2019.
-However, we did identify species-specific fluctuations in annual trends for activity.
-We suggest that the monitoring sites used in the current study should be resurveyed annually to continue to track trends in bat populations which will facilitate a long-term assessment of the value of converted pools and other habitat types to bats in the Ku-ring-gai LGA.
+In six years of monitoring converted pools alongside other waterbodies and habitat elements (backyards/parks without pools and bushland) in the urban matrix, we found patterns of total activity were fairly consistent, though with some fluctuations among years and habitat types.
+We also identified species-specific fluctuations in annual trends for activity.
+We suggest that the monitoring sites used in the current study should be resurveyed annually to continue to track trends in bat populations especially through periods of extreme weather events that are predicted to increase with climate change.
+This will facilitate a long-term assessment of the value of converted pools and other habitat types to bats in the Ku-ring-gai LGA.